mtmr0x/nucleo/README.md

 # Nucleo

-Nucleo creates and manages a strongly typed and predictable state container free of dependencies.
-It was built in TypeScript for be ran in any JavaScript ecosystem.
+Nucleo creates and manages a strongly typed and predictable state container.

 > Important note: This project is still under development.
-It's not recommended for production use yet, despite Nucleo basic functionalities are checked as done.
+It's not recommended for production use yet.
+Some bug fixes are being worked on and we're improving documentation and tests to make sure everything is running as expected.

 ## Roadmap